antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/ssl.rst

    will attempt to validate the server certificate against that set of root certificates, and will fail if the validation attempt fails.

-   .. versionchanged:: 2.7.9
+   .. versionchanged:: 3.3

-      This function is now IPv6-compatible, and the default *ssl_version* is changed from :data:`PROTOCOL_SSLv3` to :data:`PROTOCOL_SSLv23` for
+      This function is now IPv6-compatible.
-      maximum compatibility with modern servers.

 .. function:: DER_cert_to_PEM_cert(DER_cert_bytes)